 The Pandora Avenue protected bike lanes are the first bike lanes to be physically separated from motor vehicle traffic in Victoria.
-NOW OPEN!

 The new active transportation corridor creates a direct link for cyclists wanting to ride from the Galloping Goose Trail to downtown Victoria, North Park, Fernwood and Oak Bay.
 Skateboarders will love the protected lanes for skating to the Vic West Skate Park.